james-coder/WebService-Zendesk/README.md

 # Atribution

-Thanks to my super duper employer employer [Elastic.co](https://www.elastic.co/) for making development of this module possible and my colleague Jeremy Falling for help in development.
+Thanks to my super duper employer [Elastic.co](https://www.elastic.co/) for making development of this module possible and my colleague Jeremy Falling for help in development.